caleno/research-lab/README.md

 the bare machines with `terraform apply --var-file=local.tfvars`.
 The job prints out an ansible inventory at the end.

-The run_dev.sh script (under development) will in addition create securitygroups and apply the ansible setup.
+The `run_dev.sh script` (under development) will in addition create securitygroups and apply the ansible setup.

+Remmember to open up the firewall in Openstack for your IP on port 22, 8443.

 ### Debugging / verbose output